pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

 directories, ``/tmp`` space, and installation specific mounts make it simple for users to benefit from the reproducibility of containerized applications without major changs to their existing workflows.
-Where more complete isolation is important, Singularity can use additional Linux namespaces and other security and resource limits to accomplish this.
+Where more complete isolation is important, Apptainer can use additional Linux namespaces and other security and resource limits to accomplish this.

 .. _apptainer-security:

 --------------------
-Singularity Security
+Apptainer Security
 --------------------

-Singularity uses a number of strategies to provide safety and ease-of-use on both single-user and shared systems.
+Apptainer uses a number of strategies to provide safety and ease-of-use on both single-user and shared systems.
 Notable security features include: